okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

 This guide explains how to add orgs to your Okta Aerial account and manage Aerial org settings.

-> **Note:** Access to Okta Aerial requires an additional product to be present.
+> **Note**: Access to Okta Aerial requires an additional product to be present.
 Ensure that your Okta account team gives you access to the Okta Aerial API.

 ---

 #### Learning outcomes

-- Authenticate an Aerial API client with Okta Aerial.
+* Authenticate an Aerial API client with Okta Aerial.
-- Add an org to your Aerial account.
+* Add an org to your Aerial account.
-- Enable products in the Aerial linked org.
+* Enable products in the Aerial linked org.
-- Configure the Aerial org.
+* Configure the Aerial org.

 #### What you need

-- An Okta Aerial account
+* An Okta Aerial account
-- A parent org
+* A parent org
-- Access to the Org creator API
+* Access to the Org creator API
-- Access to the Okta Aerial API
+* Access to the Okta Aerial API

 #### Sample code